Surfin' Safari (song): Release and reception

 — —Review of "Surfin' Safari" for Billboard, June 9, 1962.

 The "Surfin' Safari" single backed with "409" was the band's second single and the first single to be released on the band's new label Capitol Records in the United States in June 1962.
-Originally Capitol Records felt "409" should be the 'A' Side, and first promoted the car song (according to Beach Boys biographers Badman, Gaines and Carlin) instead of "Surfin' Safari".
-However, as noted in the booklet to the 1993 CD box set Good Vibrations: Thirty Years of the Beach Boys, radio station airplay in Phoenix, Arizona jump-started the B-side into a major nationwide hit (to date no copy of the first Capitol single with "409" as the A side has been discovered).
+Murry Wilson claimed that Nick Venet wanted "409" to be the A-side of the single, which Venet disputed.
+Murphy noted that Capitol's original work order for the single "indicates "Surfin' Safari" was the A side."
 The Billboard issue of July 14, 1962 cited Detroit as the major market of its national "break out".

 The single peaked at the No. 14 position on the Billboard Hot 100 chart, with "409" also charting at No. 76, making it the band's first double-sided hit single.
 It placed at No. 10 on the Cash Box sales chart, and No. 5 on UPI's national weekly survey used by newspapers.
 According to English pop music statistician Joseph Murrells in The Book of Golden Discs, 1978 edition, it placed number 3 on one of the four major national charts then recognised, probably Variety.
 Certainly its regional sales backed up these higher placings (than Billboard).
 As well as its Capitol-record sales in New York, it was No. 1 in Los Angeles, San Diego, Dallas, Minneapolis, Buffalo and Hartford; and top five in Chicago, San Francisco, Phoenix, Tucson, Nashville, Cincinnati, Columbus, Dayton, Springfield MA.